Network Discovery is the process of discovering all Monitors in a specified network. It discovers monitors running in the default port only.

 - Graph View: Show a visual representation of all the servers and their associated applications connected in the form of graphs.

 - Tree View: Shows a visual representation of all the applications connected in the form of flowchart.
-You can obtain this view by disabling the Enable ADDM Dependency View option under Admin → Global Settings.
+You can obtain this view by disabling the Enable ADDM Dependency View option under Settings → Global Settings.

 Also, you can create a new map view by clicking over the Add New link.